Locating & Confirming Gas Works Sites

 Brown's directory volumes are scarce and almost never found in long runs of successive years, at public libraries.
 An expensive microfilm collection is available from Advanstar Marketing Services, Indianapolis, IN, but the purchaser is forewarned that there are many page gaps in the coverage, likely due to poor quality control and lack of follow-up quality assurance in the microfilming.

 6. Then resort to newspaper coverage.
 The trick here is that the Federal Writers Program, a New Deal Depression-era Works Project Administration (WPA) make-work effort, produced newspaper indices for most states and, individually, for many cities.
-These are “one-of” items, consisting of 3 x 5-inch index cards housed in old-fashioned oak card-file cabinets and they generally are to be found at the State Historical Society or at the State Archives of your State.
+These are one-of-a-kind items, consisting of 3 x 5-inch index cards housed in old-fashioned oak card-file cabinets and they generally are to be found at the State Historical Society or at the State Archives of your State.

 The FWP card indices are extremely useful in identifying the day, page and column dealing with the presence of gas works or with events involving the gas works.
 Infrequently are the actual street addresses revealed, but you will have confirmation of the existence of the works and of the date of its presence.